Accumulated Amount Examples#

 Observation

 Compare the last two examples.
 Both examples have the same principal, accumulated amount, and interest rate.
-But since continuous compounding of interest earns interest faster than discrete compounding, it should take less time for the investment to grow to $8000 if interest is compounded continuously.
+But since continuous compounding of interest earns interest faster than discrete compounding, it takes less time for the investment to grow to $8000 when interest is compounded continuously.

 Example 7#